 It’s always lovely when there is a new beauty subscription box released, especially one like the Natural Wellness Box.
 Not only does it include natural beauty products but also natural health and wellbeing items too!
 Catherine, the creator of the Natural Wellness Box has curated a fantastic selection of products in her first box.
 The March Natural Wellness Box is the ‘Beautiful Skin‘ edition, focusing on beauty, health and wellbeing items to help achieve healthy, glowing ‘beautiful skin’.

-Catherine has a degree in PR and Journalism, along with five years experience in the health sector, so she is sure to be making some waves with her new subscription box and I can’t wait to see what she will curate for future Natural Wellness boxes.
+Catherine has a degree in PR and Journalism, along with five years of experience in the health sector, so she is sure to be making some waves with her new subscription box and I can’t wait to see what she will curate for the future Natural Wellness boxes.

 The Natural Wellness Box is also Bi-Monthly with a price point of £35 + FREE p&p, so it works out with around the same monthly cost as a lot of other beauty box subscriptions.
 The first box contained very high-quality products too, some of which I was already familiar with, such as Guiltless Skin, BalmBalm and Pukka.

 The box comes packaged in a simple, natural box, with a pretty heart label attached, so it looks and feels very natural before you even get to see what’s inside.